- What are the Summer Term dates?

 - University Closed for Independence Day - July 4th

 Not all course dates follow the specific sessions.
 Some courses are short courses and workshops that may be held for only one week.
-Please check the schedule of classes for exact start and end dates for courses.
+Please check the Special Term/Short Course Deadline Report for exact start and end dates for courses.

 - Who can take course during the Summer term?